nealcrook/multicomp6809/kipper1/readme.txt

 Jumpers: SER_I/O jumper 1-2
          ROM     jumper 1-2

+The serial baud rate is (crystal/4)/64 ie 32.25kbaud for 8MHz crystal, 28.800kbaud for 7.3728Mhz crystal.

 The ROM image is composed of 2 pieces of software build separately and then "bolted together" by concatenating the .srec files.